dominicenglish/ng-sortable/README.md

 # ng-sortable
 ===========

-Angular directive to enable drag and drop sorting.
+Angular directive to enable drag and drop sorting for ng-repeat.
 Works on touch devices.
 Utilises https://github.com/RubaXa/Sortable

 ## Install
 Clone files from github or install with bower